ThouShawNotPass/Artificial-Intelligence/README.md

-# Artificial-Intelligence
+# Artificial Intelligence
-An introduction to applied examples of machine learning and AI
+A repository to organize and track my neural network algorithms.